LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 Setting up the SQL Server database
 ==================================

-In addition to any SQL tables containing records to be extracted using the Data Extractor tool, two auxiliary tables must also be present in the SQL Server database in order for the tool to be able to extract data from tables held in SQL Server.
+In addition to any SQL tables containing records to be extracted using the DataExtractor tool, two auxiliary tables must also be present in the SQL Server database in order for the tool to be able to extract data from tables held in SQL Server.
 These are as follows:

 _`Survey` table
 	The Survey table is a standard table in the Recorder6 database.
 It is used to identify any records tagged with any survey tags listed in the `TagsColumn`_ column in the partner GIS layer.